Continuing to help “Beautify” the City of Green Bay

 Two commercial divisions of H.J.
 Martin – Walls & Ceilings and Glass & Glazing – took part in the extensive remodeling of the Hampton Inn, which is located on the city’s Fox River and attached to the recently expanded KI Convention Center.
 The Walls & Ceilings team handled the extensive drywall aspect of the work, which included re-framing all guest rooms.

 Craig Nero and Jim Kaczrowski served as the project managers for H.J.
-Martin, working closely with Consolidated Construction, general contractor for the Hampton Inn remodel.
+Martin, working closely with Consolidated Construction, the general contractor for the Hampton Inn remodel.

 The like-new Hampton Inn Downtown Green Bay opened for guests on Sept.
 7, 2015, after being closed for 14 months.